 Emergency Alert System for Schools

-On 16 December 2014, 9 terrorists attacked on the Army Public School (APS) in a Pakistani city of Peshawar.
+On 16 December 2014, 9 terrorists attacked the Army Public School (APS) in the Pakistani city of Peshawar.
 They entered the school and opened fire on school staff and children, killing 145 people (including 14 staff personnel) and injuring at least 130 all schoolchildren ranging between eight and eighteen years of age.
-The nature and preparation of the attack was very similar to that of the Beslan school hostage crisis that occurred in Russian Federation in 2004.
+The nature and preparation of the attack were very similar to that of the Beslan school hostage crisis that occurred in the Russian Federation in 2004.
 Similarly, there are a number of school shooting incidents in the United States in past years.

-School teachers and administrators not only play an important role of educating the students but in the case of an emergency it becomes their responsibility to protect the students.
-The terrorist attack is not the only situation of taking care of the students but severe weather, fire, power outage, earthquake or other crisis scenarios can happen any time.
-In such situations, the primary responsibility of the school administrators, is to inform parents via calls, emails and texts.
+School teachers and administrators not only play an important role in educating the students but in the case of an emergency, it becomes their responsibility to protect the students.
+The terrorist attack is not the only situation of taking care of the students but severe weather, fire, power outage, earthquake, or other crisis scenarios can happen at any time.
+In such situations, the primary responsibility of the school administrators is to inform parents via calls, emails, and texts.
 But in panic situations like mentioned above, it becomes almost impossible to inform all the parents immediately.

-This is where comes the vital role of an Emergency Alert System for Schools which informs all the parents about an emergency with just click of a button.
-Important thing will be to have contact information particularly mobile number of the parents of all the students.
-Ideally, there should be two points of contact, father and mother, in case one is not reachable.
-A pre-configured emergency campaign will then always be ready to launch in any emergency scenario.
+This is where comes the vital role of an Emergency Alert System for Schools which informs all the parents about an emergency with just a click of a button.
+The important thing will be to have contact information particularly the mobile number of the parents of all the students.
+Ideally, there should be two points of contact, father, and mother, in case one is not reachable.
+A pre-configured emergency campaign will then always be ready to launch in an emergency scenario.